JAlcocerT/JAlcocerT/content/blog/book-ba-planning-monitoring.md

 ## Business Analysis: Planning and Monitoring for Success

-This guide outlines the essential aspects of planning and monitoring business analysis activities, emphasizing the importance of a structured approach for achieving project goals.
+This essential aspects of planning and monitoring business analysis activities, emphasizing the importance of a structured approach for achieving project goals.

 ### Planning the Business Analysis Approach